bosskey59/project-cli/README.md

 # Here we go!
 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/project/cli`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Project_cli will help you find the perfect recipe for your occasion.

 ## Installation